 During year one, you and your Major Advisor, in concert with your Advisory Committee, will develop your Plan of Study.
-This is a formal document to be submitted to the Graduate College that enumerates all planned coursework for the major and for the minor and indicates any transfer credits.
+This is a formal document to be submitted to the Graduate College that enumerates all planned coursework for the major and for the minor.
+Be sure to submit any possible transfer credits to the Graduate College in your first year.
 The SPLS Graduate Coordinator will help you ensure that your plan satisfies all requirements from the University, the College, and the School, prior to submission online.
 The Plan of Study then must be approved by the Major Advisor, by the Director of Graduate Studies, and by the Graduate College.
 This process should be completed by the end of your second semester (MS) or third semester (PhD).